srijanie03/LLMs-from-scratch/Attention/README.md

 # Attention

-- [Attention Part 1.ipynb](Attention Part 1.ipynb) sets up the skeleton for building the attention mechanism.
+- [Attention Part 1.ipynb](Attention Part 1.ipynb) sets up the skeleton for the Attention mechanism